Skip to content

 Directors like Greg Shane and Bryan Caldwell are really great too.
 I get to have a personal vibe with the other actors and the organizers — it’s like family!
 We’re able to have our laughs and giggles but when we get on stage, we can really turn it on.

-I’ve been with Theatre by the Blind for over four years now, and I tell the story of my blindness in a new play, The Climb.
+I’ve been with Theatre by the Blind for over four years now, and I told the story of my blindness in a play called The Climb.

-There are so many songs that make up the soundtrack of my life and this play shares music that has become part of that soundtrack.
-Music is the heart and soul of this plan.
-I wrote two original raps and do spoken word in this play.
-You’ll also see my basketball skills.
+There are so many songs that make up the soundtrack of my life and this play shared music that has become part of that soundtrack.
+Music is the heart and soul of this play.
+I wrote two original raps and did spoken word in this play.
+I also got to show off my basketball skills.

 Poster for ArtsUpLA and Theatre by the Blind’s play, The Climb.